 Private Flute Lesson Information

 You can find everything you need about private flute lessons with me on this page.
-To sign up for lessons, email me at firstname.lastname@example.org.
+To sign up for lessons, email me at .

 I create custom-tailored lesson experiences for flute students of all ages and musical interests.
-My twelve years of private teaching experience complement eight years of contemporary music performance and gigging in and in Austin, Texas.
-I'm currently living in Los Angeles, California, but everything is virtual anyway, so whether you're a school-age student, a woodwind doubler who wants to up your flute skills, or a beginner adult dreaming of playing in a Jethro Tull cover band, I'd be thrilled to help you on your musical journey!
+My twelve years of private teaching experience complement eight years of contemporary music performance and gigging in and around Austin, Texas.
+I teach virtually from anywhere, so whether you're a school-age student, a woodwind doubler who wants to up your flute skills, or a beginner adult dreaming of playing in a Jethro Tull cover band, I'd be thrilled to help you on your musical journey!